Adams County Humane Society was formed in the early ‘70’s by a group of concerned citizens. It was incorporated in 1974.

 ACHS takes great pride in the care we give our animals on their way to loving forever homes.
 We can house up to about 30 cats at a time and we have 20 indoor kennels for dogs (3 1/2 by 9 feet).
 We have 16 large outside play areas for the dog’s so on nice days we partner them up to go outside and play.
 We also have 1 room we call the "Puppy Room" that is away from all the other animals and is used for a dog about to have puppies, already nursing or a litter that is too young for adoption.

-Before animals are adopted the dogs are spayed /neutered, give their rabies, distemper, kennel cough and k9 Influenza vaccinations, de-wormed, Heartworm tested, on heart worm preventative, flea/ tick preventative and they get a microchip.
+Before animals are adopted the dogs are spayed /neutered, give their rabies, distemper and kennel cough vaccinations, de-wormed, Heartworm tested, on heart worm preventative, flea/ tick preventative and they get a microchip.

-We test the cats to make sure they are negative for FIV/Leukemia, give rabies & distemper vaccinations, de-wormed and have a microchip as well.
+Cats are give rabies & distemper vaccinations, de-wormed and have a microchip as well.

 We would like to thank everyone who has supported us over the years and continue to do so.
 We take pride in the care and love we